vineel74nov/dsml-mlops-sep-2025/session_1_github/demo_branch.md

-# MLOps Best Coding Practices
+# MLOps Best Coding Practices - Adding things from v1
 Adding some random sentence from the V2 branch.

 ## Version Control